Troubleshoot your IoT Edge for Linux on Windows device

 Reinstall EFLOW

-Sometimes, a system might require significant special modification to work with existing networking or operating system constraints.
-For example, a system could require complex networking configurations (firewall, Windows policies, proxy settings) and custom Windows OS configurations.
-If you tried all previous troubleshooting steps and still have EFLOW issues, it's possible that there's some misconfiguration that is causing the issue.
-In this case, the final option is to uninstall and reinstall EFLOW.
+Sometimes, a system needs special changes to work with existing networking or operating system constraints.
+For example, a system might need complex networking settings, like firewall, Windows policies, proxy settings, or custom Windows OS settings.
+If you've tried all previous troubleshooting steps and still have EFLOW issues, a misconfiguration might be causing the problem.
+In this case, the last option is to uninstall and reinstall EFLOW.

 Next steps